sodacitylabs/boring-framework/docs/README.md

 # The Boring Framework
 Welcome to The Boring Framework, a [Rails](https://rubyonrails.org/)-inspired MVC framework for [Node.js](https://nodejs.org).
-Boring helps you do just that, create your turn wiring-up code into boring tasks (and maintain them) without having to put all the pieces together yourself; just focus on solving _your_ problems.
+Boring helps you do just that, it turns wiring-up code into boring tasks (and maintain them) without having to put all the pieces together yourself; just focus on solving _your_ problems.

 ## Getting Started
 It's easy to get started with The Boring Framework.
 Check out the guide [here](https://github.com/sodacitylabs/boring-framework/docs/tutorials/getting-started.md) to create your website, server and database (or hook up your own).